Cross-Market Alpha: Testing Short-Term Trading Factors in the U.S. Market via Double-Selection LASSO

 This transition rests on the hypothesis of behavioral universality.
-Although market structures differ, the psychological biases driving overreaction, herding, and liquidity-seeking are viewed as fundamental cognitive traits common to all market participants \autocite{hirshleifer2001investor, daniel1998investor}.
-While existing U.S. literature already acknowledges short-term anomalies such as one-month reversals \autocite{jegadeesh1993returns} and idiosyncratic volatility \autocite{ang2006cross}, these are often treated as isolated phenomena.
-By testing the Alpha191 library on the S\&P 500, we examine whether a high-dimensional set of trading signals provides a more comprehensive description of fast dynamics than traditional U.S. proxies.
+Although market structures differ, the psychological biases driving overreaction, herding, and liquidity-seeking are viewed as fundamental cognitive traits common to all market participants \citep{hirshleifer2001investor, daniel1998investor}.
+While existing U.S.\ literature already acknowledges short-term anomalies such as one-month reversals \citep{jegadeesh1993returns} and idiosyncratic volatility \citep{ang2006cross}, these are often treated as isolated phenomena.
+By testing the Alpha191 library on the S\&P 500, we examine whether a high-dimensional set of trading signals provides a more comprehensive description of fast dynamics than traditional U.S.\ proxies.
 This serves as a stringency test: if factors designed for a retail-dominated market survive in the world’s most efficient equity market, they likely capture universal dynamics that traditional fundamental models overlook.

+From an institutional implementation perspective, our focus on the liquid constituents of the S\&P 500 universe is an intentional feature of our research design rather than a limitation.
+While short-term trading anomalies are frequently documented in small-cap segments, those premiums are often economically unexploitable for large asset managers due to severe capacity constraints, transaction costs, and market impact.
+By subjecting these high-velocity trading signals to a stringent testing ground among the largest, most highly institutionalized, and liquid capital pools in the world, we establish a conservative lower bound for their cross-market utility.
+If signals born in a speculative, retail-dominated ecosystem survive after controlling for 151 fundamental benchmarks in the world's most efficient market segment, they capture structural mechanics of liquidity demand that can be practically executed at scale.